Xjkvest/PhoneWatch/readme.md

 Below config-folder create a new folder called`custom_components` if not already exist.

-Below new `custom_components` folder create a new folder called `sector`
+Below new `custom_components` folder create a new folder called `phonewatch`

-Upload the files/folders in `custom_components/sector` directory to the newly created folder.
+Upload the files/folders in `custom_components/phonewatch` directory to the newly created folder.

 Restart before proceeding